 The Vaginal Microbiome

-The vaginal microbiome includes all the bacteria and microorganisms living in the vagina and plays a critical role in fertility, reproduction, and vaginal health.
+The vaginal microbiome10 includes all the bacteria and microorganisms living in the vagina and plays a critical role in fertility, reproduction, and vaginal health.
 The vaginal microbiome constantly adapts to the environment and body changes, including pregnancy, the menstrual cycle, sexual activity, age, use of contraceptives, diet, and other factors.

 The Lactobacillus species dominates the normal vaginal flora which help maintain the acidic pH of the vagina.
 Estrogen plays a crucial role in the health of the vaginal microbiome.
-Estrogen stimulates the epithelial cells that line the vaginal canal to produce glycogen, a food source for the Lactobacillus.
+Estrogen stimulates the epithelial cells11 that line the vaginal canal to produce glycogen, a food source for the Lactobacillus.
 Lactobacillus consume the glycogen, producing lactic acid critical for maintaining pH in the healthy range of 3.5 to 4.5.

 When estrogen levels drop, such as in menopause, there is a shift in vaginal flora.
 Without as much to feed the Lactobacillus, these bacteria decline, and the vagina becomes more alkaline.
 This shift increases the chances of infections such as bacterial vaginosis or urinary tract infections.

-For example, the estrobolome produces an enzyme called beta-glucuronidase that allows estrogen to reabsorb into the body instead of leaving the body via the gut.
+For example, the estrobolome produces an enzyme called beta-glucuronidase13 that allows estrogen to reabsorb into the body instead of leaving the body via the gut.
 Beta-glucuronidase is easily measured via a stool test, providing insight into estrogen balance.

 View this post on Instagram